Language-Agnostic Modeling of Source Reliability on Wikipedia: Discussion

 \subsection{Limitations}

 The present study has multiple limitations.
-Using language-agnostic approaches may be seen as a limitation, as it does not take advantage of the predictive power of language-dependent features.
+First, using language-agnostic approaches may be seen as a limitation, as it does not take advantage of the predictive power of language-dependent features.
 However, despite the significant advances with multilingual NLP resources such as mBERT~\cite{devlin2018bert}, the motivation for our model was precisely to be ready for use in the 300+ language editions of Wikipedia, especially those that are less privileged and under-resourced.

 Second, while the dataset contains thousands of articles and cumulatively millions of revisions, it spans only a fraction of Wikipedia.
-Despite choosing topical foci such that different reference quality and time scales, they may not capture the entire diversity of subject matter of this massive collaborative effort.
+Despite choosing topical foci such that they have different reference quality and time scales, they may not capture the entire diversity of subject matter of this massive collaborative effort.
 For instance, differentiating topics by whether the topic is currently controversial may reveal shifts in editorial handling of sources.
+Additionally, future versions of our modeling approach could incorporate newly generated data by implementing re-training strategies using updated activity data, including changes in the classification of web domain reliability scores from the perennial source list.

+Third, our approach may inherently favor generalist sources over topic-specific ones.
+Because several behavioral features (e.g., the number of articles or revisions in which a source domain appears) capture overall prevalence within Wikipedia, broadly used domains tend to accumulate stronger permanence and visibility signals.
+Conversely, specialized domains, despite being authoritative within their fields, may appear in fewer contexts and thus receive lower reliability estimates.
+This limitation suggests a potential bias toward sources covering a wider topical range.
+Its presence could be investigated in future research and mitigated by normalizing the corresponding features by topical diversity.